Extended Unix Code: EUC-KP

 Similarly to KS X 1001, the North Korean KPS 9566 standard is typically used in EUC form; in these contexts, it is sometimes referred to as EUC-KP.
 More recent editions of the standard extend the EUC representation with characters using non-EUC two-byte codes, in a similar manner to Unified Hangul Code.

 EUC-TH

-Although certain single-byte encodings such as the ISO/IEC 8859 series technically conform to the EUC structure, they are rarely labelled as EUC.
+Although certain single-byte encodings such as the ISO/IEC 8859 series technically conform to the EUC structure, they are rarely labeled as EUC.
 However, eucTH is used on Solaris as a label for TIS-620.

 EUC-TW

-EUC-TW is a variable-length encoding that supports US-ASCII and 16 planes of CNS 11643, each of which is 94x94.
+EUC-TW is a variable-length encoding that supports ASCII and 16 planes of CNS 11643, each of which is 94×94.
 It is a rarely used encoding for traditional Chinese characters as used in Taiwan.
 Variants of Big5 are much more common than EUC-TW, although Big5 only encodes the first two planes of CNS 11643 hanzi, while UTF-8 is becoming more common.